 Cumulative Layout Shift (CLS)

-Core Web Vital measuring visual stability by tracking unexpected layout shifts, should be under 0.1.
+Core Web Vital measuring visual stability by tracking unexpected layout shifts during page load.
+A CLS score under 0.1 indicates a stable experience.

 Definition

-Core Web Vital measuring visual stability by tracking unexpected layout shifts, should be under 0.1.
+Core Web Vital measuring visual stability by tracking unexpected layout shifts during page load.
+A CLS score under 0.1 indicates a stable experience.

 Why It Matters